BTG Pactual's reliance on market funding poses challenge for new boss

-SAO PAULO (Reuters) - The reliance of Brazil’s Grupo BTG Pactual SA on market funding may pose an immediate challenge for new boss Persio Arida, who sought to calm clients on Friday after its shares fell for a third straight day.
+SAO PAULO, Nov 27 (Reuters) - The reliance of Brazil’s Grupo BTG Pactual SA on market funding may pose an immediate challenge for new boss Persio Arida, who sought to calm clients on Friday after its shares fell for a third straight day.

 The São Paulo-based investment bank tapped Arida, a former president of Brazil’s central bank, as acting chief executive officer following the arrest of founder and controlling shareholder André Esteves in a sweeping corruption probe earlier this week.